SELF-Technology/self-chain-public/docs/technical-docs/ai-power-system.md

 ### User Experience

 - **Intuitive Understanding**: "Power" is more relatable than "percentage"
-- **Visual Appeal**: Neural network orb is more engaging than progress bars
+- **Visual Appeal**: Clear visual feedback is more engaging than numeric displays
 - **Purpose Clarity**: Directly represents computational capability

 ### Technical Advantages